Scandal-ridden Golden Globes carry on without telecast | DW | 09.01.2022

-Following a year of controversy that led to the Golden Globes scrapping its glitzy televised awards ceremony for 2022, nominations for the film prizes went ahead in Los Angeles in December.
+Following a year of controversy that led to the Golden Globes scrapping its glitzy televised awards ceremony for 2022, the Hollywood Foreign Press Association (HFPA) is pressing ahead on Sunday night.

-Rapper and occasional actor Snoop Dogg was on hand to read out the nominations, with many favorites dominating the best actor and best film categories across both film and TV.
+Members of the HFPA and some recipients of the group's philanthropic grants will gather in Los Angeles, without a high-profile host or celebrities in attendance.
+The names of the film and television winners will be revealed live on the organization's social media feeds and website.

-"Belfast," Kenneth Branagh's coming-of-age film set in 1960s Northern Ireland, and director Jane Campion's western "The Power of the Dog" received seven nominations each.
+"Belfast," Kenneth Branagh's coming-of-age film set in 1960s Northern Ireland, and director Jane Campion's western "The Power of the Dog," are up for seven nominations each on Sunday.

-The global-warming satire "Don't Look Up"; the biopic about the father and coach of Venus and Serena Williams, "King Richard"; director Steven Spielberg's remake of the musical "West Side Story"; and Paul Thomas Anderson's 1970s-set comedy-drama "Licorice Pizza" scooped four nods each.
+The global-warming satire "Don't Look Up"; a biopic about the father and coach of Venus and Serena Williams, "King Richard"; director Steven Spielberg's remake of the musical "West Side Story"; and Paul Thomas Anderson's 1970s-set comedy-drama "Licorice Pizza" have all scooped four nods each.

-After Netflix dominated in 2021, it again was the company with the most nods.
+Netflix dominated the awards in 2021, and it was the case again with the nominations this year.

-New Zealand director Jane Campion has already won the Silver Lion for best director for "The Power of the Dog" and has been nominated again for a Golden Globe
+New Zealand director Jane Campion has already won the Silver Lion for best director for 'The Power of the Dog'

-Starring in "King Richard" as the Williams sisters' tennis coach and father, Will Smith picked up a best actor nod, while Benedict Cumberbatch is also in line for a best actor gong, for his role in "The Power of the Dog."
+Will Smith picked up a best actor nod for his starring role in "King Richard" as the Williams sisters' tennis coach and father, while Benedict Cumberbatch is also in line for a best actor gong for his role in "The Power of the Dog."

-The other best actor nods went to veteran screen stars Javier Bardem ("Being The Ricardos"), and Denzel Washington ("The Tragedy Of Macbeth").
+Veteran screen stars Javier Bardem ("Being The Ricardos") and Denzel Washington ("The Tragedy Of Macbeth") round out the category.

-In addition to Olivia Colman ("The Lost Daughter" and Lady Gaga ("House Of Gucci"), best actress nods went to Jessica Chastain "The Eyes Of Tammy Faye" and Nicole Kidman ("Being The Ricardos").
+In addition to Olivia Colman ("The Lost Daughter") and Lady Gaga ("House Of Gucci"), best actress nods went to Jessica Chastain for "The Eyes Of Tammy Faye" and Nicole Kidman for "Being The Ricardos".

-Rachel Zegler, the 20-year-old star of Steven Spielberg's "West Side Story" was nominated for best actress in a comedy alongside Emma Stone ("Cruella"), Jennifer Lawrence ("Don't Look Up"), Alana Haim ("Licorice Pizza") and Marion Cotillard ("Annette").
+Rachel Zegler, the 20-year-old star of Steven Spielberg's "West Side Story," has been nominated for best actress in a comedy alongside Emma Stone ("Cruella"), Jennifer Lawrence ("Don't Look Up"), Alana Haim ("Licorice Pizza") and Marion Cotillard ("Annette").

-Lady Gaga is nominated for her role in the "House of Gucci."
-She plays the wife of Maurizio Gucci (Adam Driver)
+Lady Gaga is up for her role in the 'House of Gucci,' in which she plays the wife of Maurizio Gucci (Adam Driver, left)

 Globes promise change

-The Hollywood Foreign Press Association (HFPA), the organization behind the Golden Globe Awards, came under fire in February after an article published by the LA Times blasted the association for not having a single Black member on the 87-person body that determines the awards.
+The Hollywood Foreign Press Association (HFPA), the organization behind the Golden Globes, came under fire in February 2021 after an article published by the Los Angeles Times blasted the association for not having a single Black member on the 87-person body that hands out the awards.

-Tom Cruise has since handed back three awards, NBC canceled its commitment to broadcast the gala presentation in January, while Netflix also ended its association with the event.
+Tom Cruise has since handed back his three awards, while broadcaster NBC has canceled its commitment to broadcast the gala. has Netflix also ended its association with the event.

-In May, the HFPA voted for sweeping reforms pledging more diversity and transparency, including adding six Black members to the group of over 100 journalists who decide the second-most important film awards ceremony after the Oscars.
+In May, the HFPA voted for sweeping reforms pledging more diversity and transparency, including adding six Black members to the group of over 100 journalists who decide the second-most important film awards ceremony after the Academy Awards.

-"This been a year of change and reflection," said Helene Hoehne, HFPA president, during the presentation of the nominations in LA.
+"This been a year of change and reflection," said Helene Hoehne, HFPA president, during the presentation of the nominations in LA last month.

 -